attack68/rateslib/docs/source/z_bond_conventions.rst

-       acc_idx,     # the index of the period in which settlement occurs v2,          # the numeric value of v2 already calculated accrual,     # the ytm_accrual function to return accrual fractions ):
+       acc_idx,     # the index of the period in which settlement occurs v2,          # the numeric value of v2 already calculated accrual,     # the ytm_accrual function to return accrual fractions period_idx,  # the index of the current period ):
        """The exponent to the regular discount factor is derived from ACT365F""" r_u = (obj.leg1.schedule.uschedule[acc_idx + 1] - settlement).days